parisholley/wordpress-fantastic-elasticsearch/README.txt

 == Changelog ==

+= 1.1.4 =
+* Fixed bug that caused search to show invalid results due to wordpress filtering on top of elastic search resutls.

 = 1.1.3 =
 * Fixed bug that would only search content with a specific type (php scope creep).